KevinAst/eatery-nod-w/README.md

     because that is where the mocked data is seeded.
   - LOCATION defined constants are used for common mocking locations.

+- The console log now reflects any mocking setup (both GPS location, and services).

 - ??
 MORE: anything else?

 </ul></ul>